What you need to know about open access

 The open-access.net platform provides comprehensive information on the topic.

-For an overview of frequently asked questions regarding second-publication rights, please go to the webpage operated by the Digital Information focus group of the German Research Organisations’ Alliance.
+For an overview of frequently asked questions regarding second-publication rights, check out this document edited by the Digital Information focus group of the German Research Organisations’ Alliance.

 This UNESCO brochure provides information on using Creative Commons licences.